 Putting it All Together!

-Once your students know just how much they need for the party, they can organize a shopping list.
+Once your students know just how much they need for the party, they can organise a shopping list.
 Give them a budget and get them to work!

-For younger students, it’s a great idea to scaffold this activity by creating a ‘catalog’ of items that you’ve taken from real catalogs from local supermarkets.
+For younger students, it’s a great idea to scaffold this activity by creating a ‘catalogue’ of items that you’ve taken from real catalogues from local supermarkets.

-Many supermarkets also offer a catalog of their complete products online – this is a great opportunity for your students to combine their IT skills with planning and budgeting.
+Many supermarkets also offer a catalogue of their complete products online – this is a great opportunity for your students to combine their IT skills with planning and budgeting.

 When it comes to party day, you’ll be able to enjoy yourselves and feel satisfied that your end of term party has been put to good use in the classroom.